gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that to guarantee successful parallel execution of projects, your multi-project build must contain only [decoupled projects](userguide/multi_project_builds.html#sec:decoupled_projects).
 While configuration-time decoupling is not strictly required for parallel project execution, we do not intend on supporting a separate model of decoupling that permits configuration-time coupling with execution-time decoupling.
 At this time there are no checks implemented to ensure that projects are decoupled, and unexpected behaviour may result from executing a build with coupled projects using the new parallel executor.

 **This feature is pre-alpha and highly experimental.
 Many multi-project builds will behave unexpectedly when run using parallel project execution.
-You will get a warning when you are using it.****
+You will get a warning when you are using it.***

 One known issue is that the Gradle compiler daemon is currently not thread-safe.
 So if multiple projects attempt to compile java code simultaneously with `fork=true`, exceptions will result.
 Workaround: don't use `options.fork=true` to compile when running with `--parallel`.

-### New resolution result API (unstable)
+### New dependency resolution result API (unstable)

 We are exposing the new API that our improved dependency reports are using.
 It provides a powerful for developing your own custom dependency reports.
 It also allows to develop smart build logic that can make decisions based on the content of the dependency graph.